lChaitanyamuppala/Predictive-Analysis-on-Readmission-of-Diabetic-Patients/README.md

 the probability of readmission.
 Specifically, we will use variables such as A1C measurement, demographics, severity and type of disease, admission type, and medication to predict whether a diabetic patient will be readmitted to the hospital.

+Dataset: For this project, we got the dataset from UCI Repository.